wbsoft/parce/README.rst

 | Download: https://pypi.org/project/parce/
 | Documentation: https://parce.info

 Why the name?
-It's short, not already taken and sounds like 'parse' :-)
+It's short, sounds like 'parse', and has the meaning of "friend", "buddy", "bro." :-)

 The parce package requires Python 3.5+ and is released under the General Public License version 3.
 Testing is done using ``pytest-3`` in the base directory.